Update, February 2021: Galaxy Tab S7+ review, six months later

 The Galaxy Tab S7+ is the latest and greatest in Samsung's continued effort to keep Android tablets alive — but Android tablets often get a bad rap for their lack of properly optimized apps that scale well to large screens.
 With such a diminutive market share, there simply hasn't been much incentive for developers to create separate tablet versions of their apps for anything but the iPad.

 While Samsung can't singlehandedly force developers to suddenly upend their entire business model, the company has done a tremendous job at mitigating the app support problem with clever software of its own, while at the same time offering incredible hardware that rivals any tablet to come out of Cupertino.

-In my two weeks with the Galaxy Tab S7+, I've found myself both impressed by the relatively polished software experience and frustrated at the pervasive shortcomings of Android itself as a tablet platform.
+In my time with the Galaxy Tab S7+, I've found myself both impressed by the relatively polished software experience and frustrated at the pervasive shortcomings of Android itself as a tablet platform.
 While I certainly don't plan on ditching my laptop, this is easily the best Android tablet around, and the closest we've gotten on the Android side to a truly viable PC replacement.

 Bottom line: The Tab S7+ is an incredibly well-designed tablet with a stunning display that's perfect for watching movies or playing games on.
 Android still has a lot of catching up to do as a tablet platform, but Samsung has done an excellent job at minimizing its inherent problems through its DeX interface.
 You also get top of the line specs and performance, as well as an S Pen included in the box.